 An entry-level stage Cook (Line Cook) (less than two years experience) may:

-- Develop processes to accurately monitor food costs and reducing wastage
+• Develop processes to monitor food costs accurately and reduce wastage

 A Prep Cook at the mid-career stage (3-6 years experience) may